tj-tusharjain/azure-compute-docs/articles/virtual-machines/disks-performance-options.md

 ms.author: rogarana
 ---

-# Performance options
+# Options for improving performance of Azure managed disks

-The demands and needs of your workload can shift over time, either due to high demand during a holiday, scaling up, or sudden bursts of traffic.
-Azure managed disks have several capabilities you can take advantage of to ensure their performance can rapidly shift to meet the demands of your workload.
-This article lists off the capabilities each disk type offers.
+The demands and needs of your workload can shift over time, either due to high demand during a holiday, sudden bursts of traffic, or scaling up to meet client needs.
+Azure managed disks have several capabilities to improve their performance, different disk types offer different capabilities that serve different needs.
+Some disks even have capabilities you can use to ensure their performance rapidly shifts to meet the changing demands of your workload.
+Once you've determined which [disk type](disks-types.md) is ideal for you, you can use this article to identify the options your disk has to improve performance.

 ## Ultra Disks and Premium SSD v2